- Travel Home

 Satchmo Summer Fest, New Orleans, United States

 This lively, free street festival in the French Quarter was set up to honor Louis Armstrong.
-Over three days you’ll experience an unforgettable atmosphere of raw soul, blues and jazz.
+Over three days there's an unforgettable atmosphere of raw soul, blues and jazz.

 “It somehow manages to be quaint, but huge,” says Bennie Pete the tuba player of the Hot 8 Brass Band.
 “The 24-meter tents are set up in the heart of New Orleans and offer the soul and essence of the city through music, for one weekend.”